-If an Australian bookmaker could choose a sport to hold a monopoly on the market, without a doubt it would be horse racing.
-This means the TAB and the various online betting sites licensed in this country chase these punters hard – mainly through a swag of freebets, or bonus bets, as they are more commonly referred to these days.
+If any online bookmaker could choose a sport to hold a monopoly on the market, without a doubt it would be horse racing.
+This means the TAB and the various online betting sites licensed in this Australia used to chase these punters hard – mainly through a swag of free bets, sign up offers, promotions or bonus bets promos but that has all come to an end.

 How does a bonus bet work?